michaelbromley/skqw/docs/source/developer-guide-getting-started/index.md

 The code above will display a simple frequency spectrum of red bars.
 Let's take a look at each of the basic parts:

+#### Importing from `skqw-core`

+The `skqw-core` module exports a few functions that you'll need for your visualization.
+Note - you don't need to "install" `skqw-core`, it is provided by SKQW itself.
+See the [skqw-core module documentation](../skqw-core-module) for a description of the exported functions.

 #### `init()` function
 Every visualization *must* export an `init()` function.
 This function will be called once each time the visualization is selected in SKQW.
 It is used to set up the canvas as well as any other set-up your code may require.
-In this case we have SKQW create a new canvas for us to draw to, and save a reference to the canvas' [context object](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).
+In this case we use `createCanvas()` to create a new canvas for us to draw to, and save a reference to the canvas' [context object](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D).

-#### `skqw` object
-This object is passed as the first parameter to each of the visualization lifecycle functions.
-It has a single method, `createCanvas()`, which will create an HTML canvas element which we can then draw on to.

-It additionally has two properties:

-- `dimensions` which is an object containing the `width` and `height` of the canvas;
-- `sample` which is and object containing 2 arrays of numbers:
-    - `ts` is the "time series" or waveform of the current audio sample.
-    - `ft` is the "fourier transform" or frequency spectrum of the current audio sample.

-The two arrays provided by `sample` provide the raw information that you will use to form the basis of your visualizations.

 #### `tick()` function
 This is a required function which will be called every time a new audio sample arrives from the sound card, roughly 60 times per second.
 This is where the magic happens!
 The `tick` function is responsible for rendering each individual frame of your visualization.

-In our example, we first clear the canvas by drawing a big black rectangle over whatever was there before, and then we call a function which will iterate over each value in the `sample.ft` array, and represent it as a red bar whose height is proportional to the value of that frequency.
+In our example, we first clear the canvas by drawing a big black rectangle over whatever was there before, and then we call a function which will iterate over each value in the `getSample().ft` array (which is the frequency spectrum), and represent it as a red bar whose height is proportional to the value of that frequency.

 #### `module.exports`
 Finally, we export the required information as a [Node commonjs](https://nodejs.org/docs/latest/api/modules.html) module.
 There are more functions and properties which SKQW can read (see the [API docs](../api-reference)), which lets us write richer visualizations, but the three shown are the bare minimum required for things to work.